opnfv/nfvbench/docs/development/design/traffic_desc.rst

 number of service chains, where each service chain is identified by 2 edge networks (left and right).
 In the current multi-chaining model:

-- all service chains share the same left and right edge networks
+- all service chains can either share the same left and right edge networks or can have their own edge networks
-- each port associated to the traffic generator is dedicated to send traffic to one edge network
+- each port associated to the traffic generator is dedicated to send traffic to one side of the edge networks

-In an OpenStack deployment, this corresponds to all chains sharing the same 2 neutron networks.
-If VLAN encapsulation is used, all traffic sent to a port will have the same VLAN id.
+If VLAN encapsulation is used, all traffic sent to a port will either have the same VLAN id (shared networks) or distinct VLAN ids (dedicated egde networks)

 Basic Packet Description
 ------------------------